 Input Filter Sets:

 protocol filters=

 device filters=

 Output Filter Sets:

 protocol filters=

 device filters=

-Press ENTER to Confirm or ESC to Cancel:

-'''

 44.6.3 Applying Remote Node Filters

 Go to menu 11.1.4 (shown below - note that call filter sets are only present for PPPoE encapsulation) and enter the number(s) of the filter set(s) as appropriate.
 You can cascade up to four filter sets by entering their numbers separated by commas.
 The ZyWALL already has filters to prevent NetBIOS traffic from triggering calls, and block incoming telnet, FTP and HTTP connections.